 In this project, the partners in five Cities and Regions of Learning – Athens, Cyprus, Hoogstraten, Komotini, Nurmes and Porto aim to enhance the skills development and competences of youth workers in the creation and managing outdoor escape games with thematic on traditional fairy tales and myths, that reinforce creativity, as well as to boost quality, innovation and recognition of youth work that support the creative potential of youth, thus contributing to the recovery resilience of the cultural and creative sectors.

 We use the Cities of Learning platform for young people, youth workers and educators to be able to create and find Outdoor Escape experiences and get their learning validated and recognised with the use of Open Badges.
 This strategic partnership is part of a long-term collaboration between several Cities and Regions of Learning.

-Art Escape develops educational tools for youth workers, educators, teachers to promote cultural heritage and creativity through designing and facilitating Outdoor Escape Rooms in our local communities.
+Art Escape develops educational tools for youth workers, educators, and teachers to promote cultural heritage and creativity through designing and facilitating Outdoor Escape Games in our local communities.

 The project is funded by the European Union through the ERASMUS+ programme.

 Project partners from Belgium, Ireland, Cyprus, Greece, Portugal and Finland developed a step-by-step guide “How to create Outdoor Escape Games with thematic on traditional fairy tales and myths”